 In chapter 8, however, I will provide an overview of the results of data analysis, drawing upon selected points from Appendix 10 and illustrating them with original data.
 Thus, student-generated data will be used to support the discussion in this chapter, even though other forms of data were taken into account within the triangulated data sets during data analysis.
 Also, I will not answer all of the guiding questions for all of the learning objectives for each of the three courses in this thesis, even though it was carried out fully during data analysis.
 It is impossible within the confines of this thesis.
-Let me simply highlight some of the main issues and refer the reader to Appendix 10 for supporting detail.
-Please note that where original data has been used in the thesis, the corresponding data references have been highlighted in bold in Appendix 10 to help the reader cross-reference the documents.
+Let me simply highlight some of the main issues and refer the reader to Appendix 10 for supporting data references have been highlighted in bold in Appendix 10 to help the reader cross-reference the documents.